darrenmartyn/sophucked/README.md

 These have a python interpreter, and actually a very fully featured Linux environment available.
 Amazing potential for post-exploitation.

 ## Blue team notes
 I'm sure someone who cares can fill this in.
+Bitter (a subset of "blue team twitter") will probably do so shortly.

 Third party reference (bug details): https://www.atredis.com/blog/2021/8/18/sophos-utm-cve-2020-25223

+Direct complaints to Sophos, who somehow thought passing user input to `open()` in Perl was a good idea in the 21st century.